Rapid Air Mobility

 Response to the COVID-19 pandemic

-RAM was activated for the first time by the North Atlantic Council on 31 March 2020 in response to the COVID-19 pandemic and has been used to support relief flights carrying supplies critical to the fight against the pandemic.
-The first of these flights took place on 10 April, facilitating the delivery of medical supplies and personal protective equipment from Turkey to the United Kingdom.
+RAM was activated for the first time by the North Atlantic Council on 31 March 2020 in response to the COVID-19 pandemic and was used to support relief flights carrying supplies critical to the fight against the pandemic.
+The first of these flights took place on 10 April, facilitating the delivery of medical supplies and personal protective equipment from Türkiye to the United Kingdom.

-At the 2018 NATO Brussels Summit, Allied Heads of State and Government declared initial operational capability for NATO’s Rapid Air Mobility initiative.
+At the 2018 NATO Summit in Brussels, NATO Leaders declared initial operational capability for NATO’s Rapid Air Mobility initiative.

 On 25 October 2019, NATO Defence Ministers welcomed the RAM initiative in the context of increasing the readiness of NATO forces.